 The strength of the Indian provinces (formerly British Provinces) was reduced from 296 to 229 and those of the princely states from 93 to 70.

-The Constituent Assembly of India was passed and adopted on which of the following days?
+The Constituent Assembly of India was formed in?

 The philosophy underlying the Indian constitution was embodied quite early in the Objective Resolution, which was moved in the first session of the Constituent Assembly (on 13 December 1946) by:

 On December 13, 1946, Jawaharlal Nehru moved the historic ‘Objectives Resolution’ in the Assembly.
 It laid down the fundamentals and philosophy of the constitutional structure.
 The Resolution was unanimously adopted by the Assembly on January 22, 1947.
 It influenced the eventual shaping of the constitution through all its subsequent stages.
 Its modified version forms the Preamble of the present Constitution.